-Copyrights in Cyprus are regulated by the Right of Intellectual Property and Related Rights Laws of 1976 to 2012, as amended (the IP Law).
+Copyrights in Cyprus are regulated by the Right of Intellectual Property Law 59 of 1976, as amended (the Law).
 There is no system of copyright registration in Cyprus.
 Copyright attaches to works automatically.
 The Law protects the works of Cypriot nationals which are published anywhere in the world and the works of nationals of foreign countries which are published in Cyprus.